DefectDojo/django-DefectDojo/DOCKER.md

     *  Installing with docker-compose requires at least docker 18.09.4 and docker-compose 1.24.0.
 See "Checking Docker versions" below for version errors during running docker-compose.
 *  Proxies
     *  If you're behind a corporate proxy check https://docs.docker.com/network/proxy/ .
+*  Known issues
+    * finding images only work in `dev` and `ptvsd` mode.
+Making them work in `release` mode requires modifications to the docker-compose configuration.

 # Setup via Docker Compose - introduction